ellieayla/logstash-output-loginsight/README.md

 ## Self-signed Certificate

-Verification of the remote certificate is done against If you're using a self-signed certificate, you can retrieve a copy of the certificate and then configure the client to trust it.
+Verification of the remote certificate is done against the platform's certificate authority.
+If you're using a self-signed certificate, you can retrieve a copy of the certificate and then configure the client to trust it.
 The certificate's common name must still match the `host` option.

 Connect to your Log Insight server and retrieve the certificate, writing it out to a PEM-formatted file.
 This method works for single-certificate chains, as in the self-signed case.
 ```sh